-I loved the original Fuji X100; I was won over at first sight.
+I loved the original Fuji X100; I was won over at first sight – it was the best pocket camera for me.
 Unfortunately, the relationship was short.
 The camera was very charming, full of promises, but full of defects.
 The break-up was sorrowful but quick.

 Its successor, the Fuji X100S, had the same effect on me, but I was more cautious.
 Fuji listened to X100 users and improved on several points, including autofocus and general reactivity.